kramse/howto-camps/checklist-bornhack.md

 - [ ] Plastic one from TheCamp, Misc
 - [ ] Large plastic one, camp stuff and aeropress, kitchen stuff
 - [ ] Thomann 4Ux2
-- [ ] The internet box with Arista 7150, EX3300 and SRX
+- [ ] The internet box with EX2200C, EX3300 and some SRX

 ## Special BornHack